 How to interview candidates for part-time positions?

-- Follow the job-related criteria: Part-time employees are categorized as part-time due to a reason, so, don’t expect them to be as resourceful as a full-time employee.
+- Follow the job-related criteria: Part-time employees are categorized as part-time due to a reason, so, don’t expect them to be as resourceful as a full-time Employees.
 Use structured techniques to assess candidates and decide if they are qualified for the role.

 - Understand local labor laws related to part-time employment.
 Depending on your location you might have different legal obligations for part-time and full-time employees.
 During the interview, discuss employment terms, working schedule, wages and benefits with the candidate.